RealityHertz/Greenhouse-Project/Documentation/Signoffs/Team2-Signoff-Water Level Monitoring Subsystem - Signoff.md

   - **Power Supply for Arduino Nano 33 IoT**
     - The power used will need to supply 5 volts to the Pin 15 on the Nano 33 IoT.
     - The Pin 14 on the Nano 33 IoT will need to be connected to the ground from the power supply.
+    - The JSN-SR04T dras 5mA at 5V.
+    - The JSN-SR04T would use (30mA x 5V) x (10s / 3600s) = 0.4167mWh leading to an average power of 0.4167mWh / (5min/60min) = 5mW.
     - The Arduino will be powered by 4 AA batteries which supplies 3500mAh and 1.5V each
     - The total mWh supplied is equal to (1.5V x 4) x 3500 = 21,000mWh
     - Therefore, the energy used during the "while on" mode is (28mA x 5V) x (10s / 3600s) = .07778mWh
     - The average power is .07778 / (5min / 60min) = 0.933mW
-    - The total power used by everything is .933mW.
+    - The total power used by everything is .933mW + 5mW = 5.933mW.
-    - This means the batteries will last (21,000mWh / 0.933mW) = 22,508 hours or almost 31 months.
+    - This means the batteries will last (21,000mWh / 5.933mW) = 3540 hours or almost 5 months.
-- **Power Supply for M8**
+- **Power Supply for JSN-SR04T**
-  - The M8 will connect to the Nano 33 IoT's Pin 20 supplying 5 volts to the sensor, and the Nano 33 IoT's pin 19 for ground to complete the circuit.
+  - The JSN-SR04T will connect to the Nano 33 IoT's Pin 12 supplying 5 volts to the sensor, the Nano 33 IoT's pin 19 for ground, and the Nano 33 IoT's pins 25 and 26 for sending data.
-  - The working voltage will be 4.5 ~ 5.5 V DC
+  - The working voltage will be 5V
-  - The M8 will complete the circuit to tell the arduino whether or not the water level has met 16.5 mm.
 - **Water Levels**
-  - The float sensor will float on the water and send a signal to the Arduino 33 IoT saying whether the water level is below 16.5 mm or not.
+  - The sensor will float on the water and send a signal to the Arduino 33 IoT saying whether the water level is below 1/3 of the max or not.

 ## **Bill of Materials:**